amadich/React_node_mysql/README.md

 ```
  i think this is mysql_connect in php
 #
-after this Start in your Project in folder [client]
+after this Start in your Project in folder [client] \n
 befor starting in client react project dont forger to listing your server :
 ```js
 const Port = 3001; // I added 3001 becouse port react 3000 and mysql workbench listeing in 3306 so you can add diffiernt of this Ports !!